| Company Overview:|

-Ensure that the clinical research program, including investigational product development, adheres to all federal regulatory requirements and ICH (International Center for Harmonization) guidance on Good Clinical Practice (GCP) and Good Manufacturing Practice (GMP).
+Ensure that the clinical research program, including investigational product development, adheres to all federal regulatory requirements and ICH (International Center for Harmonization) guidance on Good Clinical Practice (GCP).

-Plan for and oversee all internal and external monitoring across the clinical research program and manufacturing facilities to ensure compliance with institutional, federal and other applicable clinical research regulations.
+Plan for and oversee all internal and external auditing and monitoring across clinical research program and manufacturing facilities to ensure compliance with institutional, federal and other applicable clinical research regulations.

 Ensure top quality research is performed by tracking essential metrics, evaluating risks, crafting trend reports and implementing policies and procedures for improvement of the entire MSK clinical research portfolio of clinical trials including industrial, cooperative group, investigator initiated and externally peer reviewed trials.

-Act as primary liaison with clinical department leadership to efficiently and effectively meet the clinical research goals of MSK.
+Act as a strategic leader within the organization and serve as primary liaison with clinical department leadership to efficiently and effectively meet the clinical research goals of MSK.